Employment Law and Workers Compensation Law are NOT the Same Thing

 - WISHA – Washington Industries Safety and Health Act protects all workers in the State of Washington.
 Violations of the act are handled through Labor & Industries: Workplace Rights Section.

 - Retaliation – This occurs when an employer seeks revenge upon an employee for the wrong reasons.
 In order to fall under retaliation the following must be present: (1) employee was involved in a protected activity (2) the employee performed the job according to the employer’s expectations (3) the employee suffered a materially adverse employment action (4) the employee was treated less favorably than similarly situated employees.
+This indicates employers that will sometimes discriminate when they misuse light duty, now enforce previously unenforced rules, change job duties, change work hours, pay less, layoff, make an unfair evaluation, and other forms of harassment.

 - Wage and Hour Disputes – These disputes include unpaid time, illegal distribution of tips and failure to pay during breaks.
 Issues involving misclassification of employees and independent contractors also falls within this employment category.